vitordcgomes/AI-travel-agent/README.md

   ```
 > The output should be printed in your terminal.

+## EXTRA: Running the project in the frontend provided.

 <sub>This project is part of the AI track at the 16th edition of the [Next Level Week (NLW Journey)](https://www.rocketseat.com.br/eventos/nlw)  held by [Rocketseat](https://www.rocketseat.com.br/discover) from 8-11 of July/2024.</sub>